 - Back to Education Allowance (BTEA) is paid at a standard rate.
-If you are currently getting a reduced rate of payment on your existing social welfare payment you will be entitled to a higher standard weekly rate on BTEA. - If you are getting JA, JB or Farm Assist you will be paid BTEA equal to the highest standard rate of Jobseeker's Benefit, i.e. €204.30 for a single person.
-You will not have to 'sign on' while on the BTEA. - If you are getting the One-Parent Family Payment, Deserted Wife's Allowance, Deserted Wife's Benefit, Widows/Widowers contributory/noncontributory pension, Prisoners Wife Allowance, Illness Benefit, Blind

-Pension or Carer's Allowance, you will be paid BTEA at a rate equal to the highest rate of your current social welfare payment.
-You will not receive two payments.
+If you are currently getting a reduced rate of payment on your existing social welfare payment you will be entitled to a higher standard weekly rate on BTEA - If you are getting JA, JB or Farm Assist you will be paid BTEA equal to the highest standard rate of Jobseeker's Benefit, i.e. €196.00 for a single person.
+You will not have to 'sign on' while on the BTEA - If you are getting the One-Parent Family Payment, Deserted Wife's Allowance, Deserted Wife's Benefit, Widows/Widowers Contributory/non-Contributory pension, Prisoners Wife Allowance, Illness Benefit, Blind Pension or Carer's Allowance (after your caring responsibilities have finished), you will be paid BTEA at a rate equal to the highest rate of your current social welfare payment.
+You will not receive two payments - If you are a Qualified Adult Dependant of a person who is eligible for BTEA you can qualify for BTEA in your own right.
+You will receive an allowance equal to the highest standard personal rate your spouse/partner would receive - In addition to your weekly payment, you will receive an annual €500 cost of education allowance - If you work part-time or casually, this will not affect your BTEA payment as long as you maintain your full-time student status

-- If you are a Qualified Adult Dependant of a person who is eligible for BTEA you can qualify for BTEA in your own right.
-You will receive an allowance equal to the highest standard personal rate your spouse/partner would receive. - In addition to your weekly payment, you will receive an annual €500 cost of education allowance. - If you work part-time or casually, this will not affect your BTEA payment as long as you maintain your full-time student status. - If you receive a rent/mortgage interest supplement the SWA income assessment rules will apply i.e. first €75 disregarded and 25% of balance over first €75 will also be disregarded. - You will keep any entitlement to any secondary benefits you have Fuel Allowance, Diet Supplement, under the Supplementary Welfare Allowance Scheme (subject to the conditions above). - Your BTEA is not affected by any Maintenance Grant that you may receive.
+- If you receive a rent/mortgage interest supplement the SWA income assessment rules will apply i.e. first €75 disregarded and 25% of balance over first €75 will also be disregarded - You will keep any entitlement to any secondary benefits you have Fuel Allowance, Diet Supplement, under the Supplementary Welfare Allowance (SWA) Scheme (subject to the conditions above)